lyteword/chspurgeon-tod/volume-7/psalm-147.md

 **Verse 20.** Electing Grace inspires the Heart with Praise.

-1\.God's love has chosen us.
+1\.
+God's love has chosen us.
 Hallelujah.

-2\.God has intrusted us with his truth.
+2\.
+God has intrusted us with his truth.
 Hallelujah.

-3\.God has made us almoners of his bounty.
+3\.
+God has made us almoners of his bounty.
 Hallelujah.

-4\.God through us is to save the world.
-Hallelujah.— *W.B.H.*
+4\.
+God through us is to save the world.
+Hallelujah.— *W. B. H.*